felipelouza/gsa-is/experiments/README.md

 make run MODE=10
 ```

-One can compute DA after SA construction using a variation of Algorithm 7.30 from Ohlebusch's book [6, page 347]:
+DA can be computed after SA construction using a variation of Algorithm 7.30 from Ohlebusch's book [6, page 347]:

 ```sh
 make run MODE=6 DA_COMPUTE=1